San Pablo District, Paraguay: Geography

+Transport

 The district has the following ports: Puerto Tayi and Puerto La Niña, which are used to trade their agricultural production, and as a means of internal communication, which communicates with the districts in the area.

-Communication

 This district is accessible by unpaved roads and internal roads that are also unpaved, being used as secondary rural roads.
 The embankment roads communicate all districts with each other and other national routes.

 Currently, this district has public transport services between districts and regular services to the country's capital, in addition to Ciudad del Este Pedro Juan Caballero Brazil, Argentina and Chile.